Lifetime Estate Planning Experts

 The Finance LPA operates both before and after a person becomes incapable of managing their own affairs.
 It is also possible to make a LPA setting out of your wishes regarding your personal welfare.
 Our Solicitors recommend that everyone considers making an LPA.

-Click here to find out more about a lasting power of attorney
+Click here to find out more about a Lasting Power of Attorney and the Difference Between a Lasting and Enduring Power of Attorney

 Appointing a guardian